urgent-challenge/urgent2025/_pages/about.md

 This year's challenge focuses on the following aspects:

 1. To adress 7 types of distortions
-    - To improve the universality of SE systems, we consider the following distortions: additive noise, reverberation, clipping, bandwidth extension, codec artifacts, packet loss, and wind noise
+    - To improve the universality of SE systems, we consider the following distortions: **additive noise, reverberation, clipping, bandwidth extension, codec artifacts, packet loss, and wind noise**.
-2. To build a robust model in multilingual data
+2. To build a robust model using multilingual data
     - Mose SE research focuses on English data and language dependency of SE systems are still under-explored, particulary for generative models.
-The dataset in this challenge includes 5 languages (English, German, French, Spanish, and Chinese).
+This challenge includes 5 languages, **English, German, French, Spanish, and Chinese**.
 3. To leverage noisy but diverse data
-    - How to incorporate noisy speech in training is an important topic to scale up the data amount and diversity.
-We intentionally included some noisy dataset (CommonVoice) so that participants can investigate how to leverage such data (e,g, data filtering or semi-supervised learning).
+    - How to incorporate noisy speech in training is an important topic to scale up the data amount and diversity. **We intentionally included some noisy dataset (CommonVoice) so that participants can investigate how to leverage such data (e,g, data filtering or semi-supervised learning)**.
 4. To handle inputs with multiple smapling rates
     - As in the first NeurIPS 2024 URGENT challenge, the model has to accept audios with any sampling rates.
 The dataset includes 8k, 16k, 22.05k, 24k, 44.1k, and 48kHz data.